guusj/books/Warbreaker_BrandonSanderson.md

 The young priest bowed.
 “I was going about my duties, carrying to the records sanctuary several prophecies we had inscribed from the Lady’s mouth.
 I heard a distant disturbance in the building.
 I looked out the window toward the sound, but I saw nothing.”
 “Where were you?”
 Lightsong asked.
 The young man pointed toward a window.
 “There, Your Grace.”
 Lightsong frowned.
-The priest been on the opposite side of the palace from where the killing had occurred.
+The priest had been on the opposite side of the palace from where the killing had occurred.
 However, that _was_ the side of the building where the intruder had first entered.
 “You could see the doorway where the intruder disabled the two guards?”
 “Yes, Your Grace,” the man said.
 “Though I didn’t see them at first.
 I almost left the window to search for the source of the noise.
 However, at that point I _did_ see something odd in the lantern light of the entryway: a figure moving.
 It was then that I noticed the guards on the ground.
 I thought they were dead bodies, and I was frightened by the shadowy figure moving between them.
 I yelled, and ran for help.
 By the time anyone paid attention to me, the figure was gone.”
 “You went down to look for him?”
 Lightsong asked.
 The man nodded.